Overview of using Overton’s API

 The query

-The query object tells you the number of pages that can be returned for the search (note that you may have a page limit on your account).
+The query object shows the number of pages that the search can return (note that your account may include a page limit).

 To select a page use the &page=x parameter, where x is a valid page number.